 The common thread in this story has always been family.
 A family that’s dedicated and passionate about winemaking.
 That same passion was expressed by everyone we met at Cave Spring, making them amazing ambassadors for the Pennachetti family.

-Cave Spring offers 2 wine tasting locations, this one (my personal fave) and the other one in the charming village of Jordan.
+Cave Spring offers 2 wine tasting locations, this one (my fave) and the other one in the charming village of Jordan.

 Wine tasting room at Cave Spring winery wineries in beamsville

-Riesling, Riesling and more Rieslings!
-There are other options of course, but you might as well have what they do best.
-I selected the Riesling Estate, which is produced from some of their oldest vines, ranging in age from 11 to 40 years.
-A classic choice, I’d say.
 My husband tried the Riesling Dolomite, named after the dolomitic limestone forming the crest of the Niagara Escarpment.
 Both of these wines come from their Beamsville Bench, and they did not disappoint.

 white wine at Cave Spring winery in Niagara wineries in beamsville

-Go go Cave Spring for…
+Go to Cave Spring for…

 • their well-respected Rieslings